svanderbleek/twpgtwp/README.md

 Snippets: Taking the High Road to a Low Level
-Z-Rays: Divide Arrays and Conquer Speed and Flexibility Continuously Measuring Critical Section Pressure with the Free-Lunch Profiler
+Z-Rays: Divide Arrays and Conquer Speed and Flexibility Continuously Measuring Critical Section Pressure with the Free-Lunch Profiler Draining the Swamp: Micro Virtual Machines as Solid Foundation for Language Development On-Stack Replacement, Distilled
+Scalable Concolic Testing of RTL Models Software/Hardware Co-Verification for Custom Instruction Set Processors Specification-Driven Conformance Checking for Virtual/Silicon Devices using Mutation Testing A Novel Concolic Execution Approach on Embedded Device Embedded Fuzzing: a Review of Challenges, Tools, and Solutions Hop, Skip, & Jump Practical On-Stack Replacement for a Cross-Platform Language-Neutral VM

 ## Binary Analysis